Canal City Hakata

 Canal City Hakata (キャナルシティ博多) is a large shopping and entertainment complex in Fukuoka, Japan.
-Called the "city within the city," it boasts numerous attractions including shops; cafes; restaurants; a theater; game center; cinemas; two hotels; and a canal, which runs through the complex.
+Called the "city within the city," it hosts shops, cafes, restaurants, a theater, game center, cinemas, two hotels, and a canal, which runs through the complex.

 Located adjacent to Fukuoka's entertainment district and between the commercial and retail core of the city, Canal City has become a tourist attraction and commercial success for Fukuoka.
-It is the largest private development in the history of Japan ($1.4 billion for 234,460 m2 (2.5-million sq. ft.)).
-It is built with a distinctive fanciful style, with many curving sculptures and fountains and city of Fukuoka hardly visible, to create an atmosphere like an oasis away from the rest of the town.
+It is the largest private development in the history of Japan ($1.4 billion for 234,460 m2 (2.5 million sq. ft.)).
+The complex is built with a distinctive fanciful style, with many curving sculptures and fountains and the city of Fukuoka hardly visible, to create an atmosphere like an oasis away from the rest of the town.

-Canal City Hakata is within a 10- to 15-minute walk from either Hakata Station or Tenjin Station.

 History

+Canal City Hakata began construction on June 3, 1993, and opened for business on April 20, 1996.
+The complex was designed by The Jerde Partnership and operated by Fukuoka Jisho.
 With Canal City in business, areas around the complex began to see increased success as well.
-The nearby food markets, in decline and seeing little business, began to rebuild and rehire shops because of the foot traffic from Canal City.
+The nearby food markets, in decline and seeing little business, began to rebuild and rehire shops because of the foot traffic from the mall.

+In 2001, the Megastore Building was renovated and renamed the South Building.
+In addition, the Ramen Stadium was opened, featuring a handful of Fukuoka's best ramen restaurants.
+In 2010, the Canal City Theater opened, followed by the East Building a year later.
+In 2016, Canal City Hakata celebrated its 20th anniversary with Japan's largest 3D projection mapping and the "Aqua Panorama" fountain.
+In 2017, the mall reached its peak of 17 million visitors, totaling over 300 million visitors.

+In 2023, the East Building was permanently closed due to slow sales.
+Fukuoka Jisho planned to demolish it and replace it with a luxury condominium.
+However, as of 2024, the building remains standing due to rising demolition costs and labor shortages.